-- seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (d) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the Members present in person (physically or, where applicable, Virtually) or by proxy or (in the case of corporate members) by authorised representative at that time shall constitute the quorum for that meeting.
+- (c) The Trustees must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (d) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the Members present in person (physically or, where applicable, Virtually) or by proxy or (in the case of corporate members) by authorised representative at that time shall constitute the quorum for that meeting.

-14.7 Adjourned meetings:
+14.7.
+Adjourned meetings:

 - (a) The Members present in person (physically or, where applicable, Virtually) or by proxy at a meeting may resolve by Ordinary Resolution that the meeting shall be adjourned. - (b) The person who is chairing the meeting must decide the date, time and place at which the meeting is to be reconvened unless those details are specified in the resolution. - (c) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (d) If a meeting is adjourned by a resolution of the Members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting. - 14.8 At all general meetings the Chair shall preside.
-If there is no such Chair or if the Chair is not present or is unwilling or unable to act, the Vice-Chair (if any) shall chair the meeting, failing which the Members present shall elect a Member to chair the meeting. - 14.9 The Charity shall not be required to hold an AGM in any year. - 14.10 Members must annually: - (a) receive the accounts of the Charity for the previous Financial Year; - (b) receive a written report on the Charity's activities; and - (c) appoint reporting accountants or auditors for the Charity. - 14.11 Members may also from time to time if recommended by the Trustees:
+If there is no such Chair or if the Chair is not present or is unwilling or unable to act, the Vice-Chair (if any) shall chair the meeting, failing which the Members present shall elect a Member to chair the meeting.
+The person elected shall be a Trustee if one is present and willing to act. - 14.9 The Charity must hold an AGM every year. - 14.10 The business to be transacted at the AGM must include Members: - (a) receiving the accounts of the Charity for the previous Financial Year; - (b) receiving a written report on the Charity's activities; - (c) being informed of the retirement of those Trustees who wish to retire or who are retiring as a result of the expiry of their current term of office; - (d) electing Trustees to fill the vacancies arising; and - (e) appointing reporting accountants or auditors for the Charity. - 14.11 Members may also from time to time if recommended by the Trustees: